Do You Want More From Life? Seeking a Spiritual More

 - I’m certainly not talking about the latest gadgets, a new car, a nicer home, tastier food, or better sex.

-But we don’t often find this spiritual “more” at church—at least not how today’s society practices church.
+But we don’t often find more from life, this “spiritual more,” at church—at least not how today’s society practices church.
 We may not even find biblical God there.
 Most churches fall far short of what God intends for us to experience.
 We’re drinking Kool-Aid, and he’s offering us wine.

 I’m not a guru and may not even be a worthy guide; I’m a fellow pilgrim.
 Let’s journey together as we pursue biblical God and seek to grasp this spiritual more.
 It starts when we follow Jesus—and if you’re not ready for that, come along anyway; it will be a great trip.